azevedo66/sale-lobby-manager/README.md

 - Helpers fill empty spots to reach 3-4 players.
 - Players take turns selling **all of their businesses** before moving to the next seller.
 - New players may be **inserted into existing rotations** or placed on the **waiting list**.
-- Rotations are only shuffled at initialization or in the **Special Case of two groups of 3**.
+- Rotations are only shuffled when initializing rotations.
-- **Players are only shuffled with the two groups of 3 special case ** to balance total businesses.
+  - **Players are only shuffled with the two groups of 3 special case** to balance total businesses.

 ---